mgould1799/website-downloader/README.md

 ## Description

-This program is a simple program to download sites and save them to a directoy.
+This is a simple program to download sites and save them to a directoy.
 This is to showcase a simple implementation of the pipeline concurrency pattern in golang.

 ## Getting Started